xbeat/Machine-Learning/README.md

 Outliers in Machine Learning

 Outliers are data points that significantly deviate from the normal pattern in a dataset.
 These anomalous observations can have a substantial impact on machine learning models, affecting their performance and accuracy.
 Understanding and handling outliers is crucial for developing robust and reliable models.

+## Efficient Fine-Tuning with Quantized Low-Rank Adaptation

+Introduction to QLoRA

+QLoRA (Quantized Low-Rank Adaptation) is an innovative strategy for fine-tuning large language models while significantly reducing memory usage.
+It combines quantization techniques with LoRA adapters to enable efficient training on consumer-grade hardware.

 ## Masked Grouped Causal Tracing in LLMs with Python